ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ### Leo CLI

-To support updated Manifest new command should be added to Leo CLI.
+To support updating the Manifest, a new command should be added to Leo CLI.

 ```bash
 # pull imports